 I would definitely recommend completing pelvic floor exercises if it strengthening work you need.
 Some of the problems I see can be due to an overactive (tight) pelvic floor.
 So it is important to make sure this isn't the case before strengthening the pelvic floor.
 If it has been identified that you need to strengthen the pelvic floor I would start with finding your pelvic floor.
 For this you need to imagine you're stopping yourself passing wind.
 Practise holding for 10seconds (make sure your keep breathing) and then fully relax for 5 seconds, repeat this 10x.
 Then practise holding for 1 second and fully relaxing for 3 seconds, repeat this 20x.
 Aim to complete both long and short holds 3x daily.
 Ensure you don't hold your breath and ideally exhale as you lift and continue to breath whilst holding.
 To fully relax take a nice deep inhale.

-With January looming and many women setting fitness goals, the best way to ease yourself back into exercise would depend on what your goals and fitness levels are.
+The best way to ease yourself back into exercise, if you've been inactive for a while would depend on what your goals and fitness levels are.
 If you haven't been doing much exercise over the last few weeks I would definitely ensure you are doing low impact exercise on a daily basis like walking or cycling.
 Ease back into other exercise by reducing duration or weight to build up gradually to what you were completing before.
 It's important to gradually build up to what you were previously doing to avoid injury.

 Jennie works at her own clinic in Balham on Thursdays.
 She also teaches Pilates privately in peoples homes mainly on Mondays and Wednesdays.
 Jennie can be contacted here: